andrewse/cocis/_posts/2020-07-29-previously-two-errant-steps.md

 ---
 layout: post
-title:  "Previously, two errant steps"
+title: 'Previously, two errant steps'
-date:   2020-07-29 21:44:24 +1000
+date: '2020-07-29 21:44:24 +1000'
 categories: sessions
+published: true
 ---

-- Went to the asylum
-- Visted the house, explored upstairs, poilce officer
-- Tugging at the satchel
-- descend into the basement and fell down the stairs
-- Francesco made a play for the knife
+Our investigators, delved into the histories of the `Chapel of Contemplation` and one **Mr. Walter Corbit**.
+Uncovered some some terrible truths and delved, perhaps a little too greedily, into the secrets of the Mythos.

-As the investigators stand on the side walk, pondering their next detination, a large group of people begin to gather around chappel of contemplation.
+As the investigators stood on the side walk, pondering their next detination, a large group of people begin to gather around chappel of contemplation.
 First a few, then a few dozen and before long the investigators were lost in a sea of burning torches and even the occassional pitchfork.

-The investigators kept themselves poised, watching the crowd with an uneasy eye until <span class="npc"></span>**Mr. Dooley** made his way through the crowd with a Fire Marshall in tow.
+The investigators kept themselves poised, watching the crowd with an uneasy eye until **Mr. Dooley** made his way through the crowd with a Fire Marshall in tow.

-> Alright folks we’ve got got Teddy here hand he’s given us the go ahead, we get get rid of this cursed place once and for all.
+As the flames of the `Chapel of Contemplation` streak across the eyes of the crowd, the investigators used this convenient distraction to eek their way to the back of the pressing throng.
+Extricating themselves and making their way to `Corbitt House`.

+In the forboding presence of the house the investigators decided that with eyes elsewhere this would be a good time to to expore the house further.
+With all of the party in tow, Jack went to knock on the door, and with his first trike of the brass eye shaped knocker, the door creaked open.

+The crew took their time as they enter the narrow corridor of the house, inching forward covering each other with military precision.
+That was until they were called from outside by a police officer.

+When asked what they were doing, **Frank** was quick to point out that they were afraid that someone was trapped upstairs...and that he was looking for his gun.

+> It’s a nice gun, so nice you’d want it if you saw it.
 >
-> &mdash; Mr. Doley
+> &mdash; Frank Ritter

-As the flames of the <span class="location"></span>**Chapel of Contemplation** streak across the eyes of the crowd, the investigators used this convenient distraction to eek their way to the back of the pressing throng.
-Extricating themselves and making their way to <span class="location"></span>**Corbitt House**.

-In the forboding presence of the house

-Go to knock on the door door creaks open

-<span class="pc"></span>Dr callhan feels a sense keeping him stay (POW check) police office shows upstairs police office falls down sairs closes the house

-<span class="spell"></span>*libre ivonis* 36 weeks

-every time the book reveals something to you you make a sanity check +2 +4 to cthulhu mythos as long as you have it with you

-> It’s a nice gun so nice you’d like it
+As they were ushered from the premesis, **Dr Callhan** felt a presence drawing him further into the house.
+Wheras the police officer, whilst looking around upstairs, returned hurried to the foyer and announcing that the house was to be shuttered.

+With the increased police presence at the house, the investigators took the time to seek out the last owners of `Corbitt House` the Mancario family, specifically the only surviving parent. **Vincent Mancario** committed at Roxbury sanitarium.

+Upon passing through the rusty gates of the sanitarium, the investigators met with the attending alienist, one **Dr. Price**.
+The peculiur **Dr. Price** is well known as being quite progressive in his treatments, having had some succes in treating those most extreme of cases.
+He was pressed fro time, having had taken on more patients of recent years.

+Despite his charming demeanour, **Jack** was not convinced that the doctor was on the up and up and wanted to poke around the good doctor's office for more info.

+Whilst the others went to visit **Vincent**, Jack tried to ease the lock to the office, not having much luck he pushed his luck but broke his favourite set of picks in the lock, leaving a sure sign that that someone was there.

+> Oh you must send me some information on this, Rosenthrall technique.
 >
-> &mdash; Jack Ritter
+> &mdash; Dr. Callahan to Dr. Price

-Police telling

-<span class="npc"></span>**Dr. Price** at the sanitarium more progressive in his treatments has had success with treatments that are progressive in treatment

-<span class="pc"></span>**Jack** sees somethign suspicious in Dr vincent price lock the office door

-vincent siting and staring into the sun

-wanting to get the bible

-frank wants to be the pope with teh robe for vincent

-he who bulds his house on sand is forever cursed

-jack going to the office of doctor vincent

-pick the lock of dr vincent pushed teh roll break the lock and failed twice cound’d strength check the door

-Dr callahan talking with vincent rosen thrall method

-difficult to help those that have seen this

-Dr callahan give details to Dr VIncent for future hook
+**Dr Callahan** and **Dr. Price** struk up a converastion about all those that he had helped, especially those who had...encounters.
+Though **Dr. Price** wouldn't elaborate further.

+Whilst this was happening, **Frank**, **Elliot**, and **Igor** were talking with **Vincent** but he seems to be quoting scripture for the investigators.

+Thinking that there was more to all this talk, **Frank** had a flash of inspiration.
+Grathering a white curtain, fashining it into a robe, grabbing a golden curtain rod, and the closest chef's hat, **Frank** made his best *Holy Father* impersonation.

 > ‘Does he always act like this?’
 >